 Prep – Year 1

-Home Learning should primarily be based on reading including sight vocabulary.
+Home Learning should primarily be based on nightly reading using the read to, read with and read independently process.
 No time frame is set so as to not restrict the amount of time reading.
+Students may also be expected to practice sight vocabulary.

 Year 2 & 3